EAexist/trip-chemistry-cra/README.md

 ## Features
 The client source code is fully TypeScript-based.

-The Server Application is reactive(non-blocking).
+The server application is reactive(non-blocking).
 The Server implements RESTful API.